You need to be in the system admin role to use this option.

 - Email and phone numbers are copied into spare empty fields, for example, the preferred email from the source constituent might become the alternate email on the target constituent if the target already has a preferred email address but no alternate email

-- Communication preferences will take the most recently updated value from either the target constituent or source constituent.
+- Communication preferences will take the most recently updated value (excluding the yellow "unknown" state) from either the target constituent or source constituent.

 - List overrides are not changed on the target constituent by the merge - so you should compare these before the merge